Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 answer.

 Finally Marla lost her patience.
-She had waited 10 days
+She had

-Dance Lounge problem.
-This magically broke the logjam.
+talk magically broke the logjam.

-Ms. Graham was confident something could be done.
+Barbara said she was confident something could be done.
 Sure

-enough, one week later we got the Lounge back.
+enough, one week later, we got the Lounge back.

 There was another curious development as well.
 Courtne

-was promoted to the Specialist level shortly after Marla spoke to Ms.
+was promoted to the Specialist level shortly after Marla spoke to

-Graham.
+Barbara.
 Marla soon received a call from Courtne.
 “Marla, you have

 permission to call whomever you wish and if I am the person you want to talk

 to, I have the authority to handle any concern you have.”
-In other words,

-Courtne was now Marla’s “official” Specialist.
-Hallelujah!
+In other words, Courtne was now Marla’s “official” Specialist.

-our eyes he richly deserved.
-I am sure our anger with Ms. Siglar’s
+I am sure our anger with

 withdraw, he continued to help us the whole time.
 He was right there till

-the very end.
 For example, when my friend George Grega had to drop off the

-trip just days before departure due to work problems, we passed our deadline
+trip just days before departure due to work problems, we

 for finding a replacement.
 Courtne extended our deadline, which allowed us